South Asian foreign policy of the Obama administration

-For purposes of U.S. foreign policy, South Asia consists of Afghanistan, Bangladesh, Bhutan, India, the Maldives, Nepal, Pakistan, and Sri Lanka.
-The Assistant Secretary of State for South and Central Asian Affairs was Nisha Desai Biswal.
+For purposes of U.S. foreign policy, South Asia consists of Bangladesh, Bhutan, India, the Maldives, Nepal, Pakistan, and Sri Lanka.
+The assistant secretary of State for South and Central Asian affairs was Nisha Desai Biswal.

 History

 Background

 The Obama administration's South Asian foreign policy was outlined, in part, in "The Obama Administration's Policy on South Asia" by Robert O. Blake Jr., Assistant Secretary of State for the Bureau of South and Central Asian Affairs who wrote "[o]ur goal was and remains to support the development of sovereign, stable, democratic nations, integrated into the world economy and cooperating with one another, the United States, and our partners to advance regional security and stability."
 The interests of the United States and South Asia have converged.
 The US and South Asia are at a unique place in time and history for building and cementing strong ties between the South Asian nations and its peoples, and these two blocks are determined to do so.
 The region is now, and will long remain, at the forefront of America's foreign policy concerns.
 The United States is committed to help South Asia achieve the bright future that it deserves.
 The American Chamber of Commerce is an important partner that is helping to strengthen ties between the United States and South Asia.
 Through counting on the business community for leadership and insight, and South Asia's strong linkages with businesses in the United States and throughout the region, this relationship will deepen and broaden relations.
 The American Chamber of Commerce in South Asian countries is a vocal proponent of economic and political reform.